matthewnichols8/SVC_Calculator/README.md

 ## How it Works

 The core functionality of the calculator is implemented using an SVC (Supervisor Call) exception handler.
 The SVC exception allows the program to trigger a software interrupt, passing control to the `SVC_Handler()` function.
-This handler processes the operation and returns the result.
+This handler processes the operation using the r0 and r1 registers and returns the result.

 ### Supported Operations:
 1. **Addition**: Adds two numbers.